ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/matrix_preprocessor.rst

 Input Options
 -------------

-The matrix preprocessor supports a set of command line options, which are presented in the next table:
+The matrix preprocessor supports the following set of command line options.
+All are optional except for ``--infile``, which specifies the file containing the term-frequency matrix to be processed:

 +--------------------------------+----------+------------------------------------------------------+
 |       Option                   | Argument |                Explanation                           |